 Unfortunately, we are also aware of an uptick in the use of false online complaints by a competitor to drive the client’s consumers to the competitor’s own product.
 We have experience litigating these matters to identify the source of the false complaints and hold the source accountable for the client’s resulting losses.

 Even resellers of generic nutraceuticals invest substantial time and money developing the name of their product as well as the look and feel of their advertising and labeling.
-This Intellectual Property (IP) is valuable and worth protecting.
+This intellectual property (IP) is valuable and worth protecting.
 We regularly file copyright and trademark applications for our clients and assist in managing their IP portfolios.
 When needed, we send Digital Millennium Copyright Act takedown notices and cease-and-desist letters to combat copyright and trademark infringement.
 We also have substantial experience litigating trademark infringement, copyright infringement, and cybersquatting disputes.

-Online marketplaces managed by known retailers—such as Amazon Marketplace or Sears Marketplace—are growing in popularity for the sale of nutraceuticals due to their ability to reach new consumers and allow them to purchase the product through a familiar sales channel.
+Online marketplaces managed by known retailers—such as the Amazon Marketplace—are growing in popularity for the sale of nutraceuticals due to their ability to reach new consumers and allow them to purchase the product through a familiar sales channel.
 However, trademark and copyright infringement is common on these websites as infringers capitalize on the client’s brand recognition by purporting to sell the client’s product, using the client’s product name and images, but mailing the consumer a different product entirely.
 Needless to say, in addition to infringement, this unlawful practice can result in an increase in consumer complaints and decrease in client’s sales.
 Tracking down infringers through marketplaces can be difficult, but our firm has been successful in this endeavor.
 We have developed a series of investigative procedures to document the activity, identify the wrongdoer, and hold them accountable, thereby protecting the clients’ IP, sales, and reputation.